DataScience-LMU/osis_python_repro/README.md

 ##  Introduction

 Hi there!
 Here is the right place for a brief introduction to the project.
+The Documentation is available [here](https://datascience-lmu.github.io/osis_python_repro/).

 > The random project logo was created with Stable Diffusion 2 (Rombach et al., 2022).